 Speicherstadt, the former customs port area, was built in the 19th century on two of the Elbe islands.
 It is no longer part of the customs port and instead houses the Spices Museum, Zollmuseum, and the world’s largest model railway.

 Midway through the tour, we stopped for a coffee in Kaffeemuseum Burg.
 In part due to the extensive trading that occurred in Hamburg, the city has a wonderful coffee culture.
 This museum showcases the culture of coffee, from the way that the beans get to the city all the way to the roasting process and the ritual of making and drinking it.

 Address: St. Annenufer 2, 20457 Hamburg

 Finally, we went to the Elbphilharmonie and saw a performance.
 This striking building, whose modern design resembles sails, was only completed in January 2017.
 It took ten years to build and ran over budget by almost 700 million, however it is one of the world’s most impressive and acoustically advanced concert halls in the world.

 The complex also holds the Westin Hamburg luxury hotel and 45 luxury apartments.
 The view from the top of the building is stunning and you can enjoy it free of charge, just take a free ticket from the ground floor (next to the escalator).

 Dinner at VLET

 Following the performance, we dined at VLET, in Speicherstadt.
-Its modern interior recognises the historic atmosphere and works to preserve the original features of the building.
+Its modern interior recognizes the historic atmosphere and works to preserve the original features of the building.
 The menu, likewise, highlights North German cuisine and offers modern takes on classic Hanseatic dishes.
-I had the beef fillet with asparagus, from the Asparagus Menu, which of course highlights this favourite German vegetable.
+I had the beef fillet with asparagus, from the Asparagus Menu, which of course highlights this favorite German vegetable.